seon9cho/seon9cho/README.md

 ## Hi, I'm Seong 👋

 I am an applied mathematics student with a strong research focus on machine learning.
 My work spans various areas of deep learning, including accelerating backpropagation through matrix and tensor calculus, language modeling, and more.
 With a solid foundation in mathematics, I have a deep understanding of linear algebra, matrix calculus, real analysis, and probability theory, as well as their applications in deep learning and other machine learning algorithms.
+I believe my background in applied mathematics gives me an edge in solving complex problems in all domains of AI/ML.

 ***